Finding music inspiration is extremely important for any songwriter.

 Don’t work too hard at it.
 Maybe nothing will come to mind.
 But perhaps you’ll hear a song come forward in response to the scene around you.

 Music theory can often feel like Songwriting’s boring cousin who you accidentally started an endless conversation with at a party.

 Despite being dry at times, music theory can be extremely helpful in finding inspiration.

-For instance, say you’ve just learned about Lydian mode.
-By challenging yourself to write something in Lydian mode, you’ll be forced to write different music than you normally would.
+For instance, say you’ve just learned about The Circle of Fifths.
+By challenging yourself to change up keys, you’ll be forced to write different music than you normally would.

 Your first dive into some new music theory concept may not be all that great.
 You might hate what you write in Lydian mode.